Yes, it is possible to get a ticket in New Jersey for a cracked windshield.

 As you can see, New Jersey law 39:3-75 leaves it open then for a law enforcement officer to use their own discretion and judgment to determine if a crack in a windshield is unsafe and warrants a ticket or not.
 If you are cited for your cracked windshield the fine amount under this portion of law is right around $55 and does not come with points assigned to it.

 Equipment tickets like this typically will not cause your car insurance rates to rise, but it would be up to the rating system of your auto insurance company.
-If you are ticketed and your rates do go up, it may be time to shop around for lower car insurance rates.
+If you are ticketed and your rates do go up, it may be time to shop compare insurance companies and find lower rates.